Pasteur Institute of Iran: Educational programs

 Pasteur Institute of Iran is currently offering a Ph.D. in four disciplines.

 Publications

 The Journal of Medical Microbiology and Infectious Diseases (or JoMMID) is an official scientific quarterly publication of the institute.
 It is an open access peer reviewed academic journal published in English since November 2013 and approved by the Ministerial Commission for Accreditation of Iranian Medical Journals on October 19, 2014.

 Vaccine Research is an international open access peer reviewed academic journal open-access peer-reviewed journal in English that publishes original research papers, review papers, and clinical studies related to all aspects of vaccinology.
 This interdisciplinary journal publishes the original high-quality research papers that contribute to the field of vaccinology - all original paper submissions across basic and clinical medical research, vaccine manufacturing, history, public policy, behavioral science and ethics, social sciences, safety, and other related areas are welcomed.

+Damage during 2026 Iran war

+Multiple US-Israeli bombs struck the centre in March 2026 during the 2026 Iran war.
+These attacks destroyed several buildings and damaged equipment and laboratories, disrupting operations.

+The institute was reported by Iranian authorities to have been heavily damaged on 2 April 2026 by Israeli/American attacks during the 2026 Iran war.

+International health organizations, including the World Health Organization, expressed concern over reported damage to healthcare and biomedical infrastructure in Iran during the same period.
+Media reports indicated that the institute was among several scientific and medical facilities impacted.

+On May 8, 2026, the international medical journal The Lancet published an article titled "Damage to Iran's Pasteur Institute Threatens Regional Health Security."
+In it, the journal warned that the weakening of the institute poses a serious threat to the health security of the entire region.
+The article warns that the loss of some infrastructure has impaired the ability to respond to seasonal and regional disease outbreaks.
+It calls on the global health community to take all possible measures to protect and fully restore the Pasteur Institute of Iran.
+The authors emphasize that restoring the institute's diagnostic, surveillance, and vaccine production capabilities is urgently needed to maintain public health security across the region.